Fifteen Minutes: Bamboozled in Buffalo

 Through The Mayors' Eyes

 A unique look at the history of Buffalo, New York as told by the 54 men who have governed the city, from its early Erie Canal days to modern times.
-Over 100 photos, including the official portraits, previously never before published.
-Includes extensive references.
-Buy On Amazon
+Over 100 photos, including the official portraits, never before published, and extensive references.